 When Scroll Progress is selected, you will be able to set the Scroll Progress (percentage), the approximate distance a visitor has scrolled down the page before the overlay is displayed.

-Display Campaign Title: For both the Inline and Overlay campaigns, you will have the option to display the campaign’s name at the top.
-If you opt not to do this, the title can be used for descriptive purposes, and you can use the Header block to insert a header in the campaign’s content.
+Display Prompt Title: For both the Inline and Overlay prompts, you will have the option to display the prompt’s title at the top.
+If you opt not to do this, the title can be used for descriptive purposes, and you can use the Header block to insert a header in the prompt’s content.

-Frequency: How often to show the campaign.
-When using Inline placement, you will have the option to show the campaign Once, Once a day, or Every page.
-When using the Overlay placement, you will have the option to show the campaign Once, or Once a day.
+Frequency: How often to show the prompt.
+When using Inline placement, you will have the option to show the prompt Once, Once a day, or Until Dismissed.
+When using the Overlay placement, you will have the option to show the prompt Once, or Once a day.